ItaloMQ/italomq/README.md

 My main stacks today revolve around Java, Kotlin and Python forced into back-end services, but I also have experience in mobile development using native Java;

-### Objective 🤔
+### Objective
-I'm currently specializing in Java and studying more and more to become more fluent in the stacks I study;.
+I'm currently specializing in Java and studying more and more to become more fluent in the stacks I study;